skmin-lab/unixmd/docs/source/utility_scripts.rst

 1. In the bond analysis, bond length between two given atoms will be calculated from given geometry information.
 2. In the angle analysis, angle between three given atoms will be calculated. here, second atom will be a vertex of angle.
 3. In the dihedral angle analysis, dihedral angle between four or six given atoms will be calculated.
    In four atom case, angle between (1,2,3),(2,3,4) plane will be calculated and dihedreal axis will be atom2-atom3.
    In six atom case, angle between (1,2,3),(4,5,6) plane will be calculated and dihedral axis will be atom3-atom4.

+After running a script, analysis results will be saved in md output directory in each trajectories (`TRAJ_(number)/md/`).
+If averaging option is given, averaged results can be found in current directory.

 +------------------------+----------------------------------------------------+-----------+
 | Option                 | Description                                        | Default   |